dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 The control should provide a public API that will be accessed by its handler, and control consumers.
-Cross-platform controls should derive from `View`, which represents a visual element that's used to place layouts and views on the screen.
+Cross-platform controls should derive from <xref:Microsoft.Maui.Controls.View>, which represents a visual element that's used to place layouts and views on the screen.

 ## Create the handler